 Launch the Settings app on your iPhone and tap on your name to open the iCloud panel.
 On the following screen, tap on Sign Out at the bottom of the screen and you will be signed out of your iCloud account.
 Then, log back in using your iCloud credentials and see if you are now able to share photos.

 If none of the above methods helped you fix the unable to share photos iPhone, you have a third-party app at your rescue.
-Enter AnyTrans for iOS, an application that lets you easily transfer content between your smartphones and your computers.
+Enter AnyTrans, an application that lets you easily transfer content between your smartphones and your computers.

 With the app installed on your computer, you can easily share photos from your iPhone with another iPhone, iPad, or even your computer.
 All it takes is a few clicks and here’s how you do it.